 Focus More on Quality

-With the users scrolling through content rapidly, there’s no ideal time for low-quality or blur graphics, videos, or text.
+With the users scrolling through content rapidly, there’s no ideal time for low-quality or blurred graphics, videos, or text.
 Focus on quality more than quantity.
 Don’t post if you’re running out of unique content to post.
 You don’t have to change your strategy ultimately to maintain the quality of your content.
 Post frequency depends on the number of resources you have.
 If you have enough time & resources, you can even post twice or thrice a day.
 But, if you’re a small business owner with limited resources, you don’t have to do that.

 Quality & Eye-Striking Images